 Retirement age is defined as:

-- the age when a person is eligible to receive the age pension according to the Social Security Act 1991 (Cth) which is currently set at 65 years of age, or
+- the age when a person is eligible to receive the age pension according to the Social Security Act 1991 (Cth), or

 - the normal retiring age, if any, for the worker’s occupation, whichever is the lesser.